Tanu-N-Prabhu/To-Do-List-React-Application/README.md

 4. `git push -u origin master` - To push the changes to the repository

-5. `git pull origin master` - Before committing or pushing always pull the changes.
+5. `git pull origin master` - Before committing or pushing always pull the changes

+6. `rm .git/index.lock` - Use the below command in the root directory of the application.
+This will delete the index.lock file and release the active lock

 ---